jbequ5/SAGE-Enigma-Subnet/README.md

 Most advanced AI remains closed and controlled by a few organizations.
 On Subnet 63, miners solve hard, verifiable problems for prize pools, but the resulting insights and strategies are typically lost after each run.
 Valuable solving data is generated but not systematically captured or improved.

 ## The Opportunity
-Every Enigma Machine run can be turned into structured input for a shared intelligence system.
+Every mining run can be turned into structured input for a shared intelligence system.
 Instead of one-off solutions, the network builds a growing, self-improving library of proven strategies that compounds over time and creates additional economic value.

 ## The Vision
 SAGE is a practical, community-owned intelligence system.
-It captures solving data from Enigma Machine runs, improves that data through systematic self-evaluation, and converts the best outputs into usable strategies, proposals, tools, and services.
+It captures solving data from an agentic solving tool, The Enigma Machine, improves that data through systematic self-evaluation, and converts the best outputs into usable strategies, proposals, tools, and services.
 We are using economic incentives to build this for the people, by the people, and to return maximum value to contributors.

 ## The Three Core Layers